 The process will continue to be run as diligently as it has been up to now, to evaluate, document and create a heritage out of “this gem of the city’s communal memory”, as explained by the First Deputy Mayor, Gerardo Pisarello.
 He also highlighted that “we are aware there will be people who are going to require a long time to deal with this grief and that we need to help them through this process, although the Rambla has to return to normal”, as requested by local residents and the commercial sector.

 An area will be kept where people can continue leaving offerings, along the upper part of the Rambla, just behind the entrance to the metro.
 Meanwhile, work is being carried out so that a memorial can be put up in the near future, explaining the events and paying homage to the victims.

 Digitised books of condolence

 The books of condolence collected over the last few days include over 18,000 dedications and signatures.
 These will also be digitised so they can be consulted by the public.
-The virtual book of condolence is still open in several languages, featuring so far over 29,500 registered entries.
+The virtual book of condolence has collected over 29,700 registered entries.